ibexa/documentation-user/docs/site_organization/working_with_page.md

     !!! tip
         Settings and function of custom-made blocks of content depend on their design.
         For details on adjusting and using them, contact your website administrator.

+    ### Targeting block

+    In the **Basic** tab, perform the following actions:

+    - In the **Name** box, provide the name of the block.
+    - In the **Select default content** section, click **Select content**, navigate through the content and select the default Content item that will be displayed when no priority rules are valid.
+    - In the **Setup segment and content matching priority rules** section, select a Segment Group and a Segment, then click **Select content** and navigate to the Content item you want to display for the selected group.

     ### Form block